lz-public/wagr-challenge/README.md

 2. A unfulfilled bet blocks the user's balance.
 There's no way (in the current version) to recover that balance.

 ## Technical notes
-The way the database transactions are execute expect to handle technical failures.
-A better (production approach) would be to create bets in a stored procedure, where the balance is effectively checked, decreased with the matched bet in an atomic transaction.
+The way the database transactions are executed expects to handle technical failures only, not concurreny.
+A better (production) approach would be to create bets in a stored procedure, where the balance is effectively checked, decreased with the matched bet in an atomic transaction.
 The current way supports many users betting concurrently, but is not safe for a user sending multiple simultaneus bet creation requests (which is not what most users do).

 ## Endpoints

 ### Return list of all games ordered by game start time
 GET http://localhost:3000/games